penteract/HigherOrderHornRefinement/README.md

 The -x option outputs in unextended SMT-LIB format which works with all tested versions of Z3.
 It has not been tested with any SMT-LIB solvers other than Z3.
-Z3 version 4.4.2 produces more complicated output with this than with -z.
+Z3 version 4.4.2 produces simpler output with -z than with -x.